 The Bachelor of Arts in Interdisciplinary Studies (BAIS) is a degree completion program designed to meet the undergraduate needs of experienced adults in a manner compatible with career and family responsibilities.
 Students complete graduation requirements through an alternative, self-paced approach to higher education.

 The unique structure, flexibility and availability of the Bachelor of Arts in Interdisciplinary Studies Program offers students a variety of options to complete graduation requirements.
-In addition to taking courses at Northeastern Illinois University and other universities/colleges, students may use a combination of transfer credits from regionally accredited institutions and credits earned through standardized college level proficiency examinations.
+In addition to taking courses at NEIU and other universities/colleges, students may use a combination of transfer credits from regionally accredited institutions and credits earned through standardized college level proficiency examinations.
 Students also have the option of applying for academic credit through the assessment of a prior learning portfolio, which describes and documents college equivalent learning acquired outside the traditional college classroom.
 BAIS students who submit a portfolio are charged a fee equivalent to the cost of tuition for two credit hours.

 To graduate, students must successfully complete the following requirements:

 - Flexible 36-hour general education requirement (12 semester hours each in the humanities and fine arts, the social sciences and the natural sciences/mathematics)

 - Minimum of 40 semester hours at the upper division (junior/senior) level